How To Winterize A Car

-As winter sets in for a long stay, it is time to get serious about winterizing your car.
+As winter sets in for a long stay, there would be a lot of winter car problems, so it is time to get serious about winterizing your car.
 Snow, ice, slush, and wind can make maintaining your vehicle and staying safe, difficult.
-That is why the team in the North York Chrysler Service Centre wants to give you some expert advice on how to properly winterize your car.
-Not only will these tips help you protect your car from the elements, but they will also make driving safer until spring arrives once again.
+That is why the team in the CarHub Service Centre wants to give you some expert advice on how to properly winterize your car.
+Not only will these tips help you protect your car from the elements, but they will also make driving safer in winter until spring arrives once again.

 If you haven't already done so, now is the time to switch to winter tires.
 Road conditions can vary wildly during the winter months in Canada, so it helps to have the proper tires.
 Winter, or snow, tires are designed to provide a higher level of grip and braking power in these difficult conditions.
 These tires are different because they are made from a special rubber compound that remains both softer and pliable in the cold.
 It is best if you only equip your vehicle with winter tires during this time of year because they tend to wear down faster on dry pavement.